H3m3ra/JWAdventOfCodeVSCS/doc/JWAoCProgramInterface.md

-			Parameters can be any name value pair especially: input    required  Path to the input file. debug    optional  If the content should be debug information. args     optional  Collection of any unnamed arguments.
+			Parameters can be any name value pair especially: input    required  Path to the input file. debug    optional  If the content should be debug information. check    optional  If the request should be validated as much as possible by return any ProblemDetails without solving the task. args     optional  Collection of any unnamed arguments.

 	Examples: